 The ultimate goal of DevOps is to promote strong collaboration between lines of business, development, operations, and IT frameworks.
 Though the DevOps movement has gained a massive footprint across IT organizations, significant changes continue to set afoot in the field, making it hard to stay abreast of the trend.

-To achieve successful business value through DevOps, many organizations have turned to containers to simplify the build/test/deploy pipelines in DevOps.
+To achieve business value through DevOps, many organizations have turned to containers to simplify their build/test/deploy pipelines.

 Containerization for DevOps

-Containers are lightweight and portable software units in which application code, along with its OS, libraries, and dependencies, is packaged.
-Thus, the software can run anywhere, whether on the desktop, laptop, traditional IT, or the cloud, without any need for re-configuration.
+Containers are lightweight, portable software units that package application code, its OS, libraries, and dependencies.
+Thus, the software can run anywhere, without re configuration, whether on the desktop, laptop, traditional IT, or the cloud.

 With containers, developers can easily share their software and dependencies with IT operations while eliminating the typical application conflicts between production environments.
-The developers own the container’s content, application, interdependencies, and components, while the operations team manages production environments and infrastructure to ensure deployed applications are appropriately delivered.
+The developers own the container’s content, application, interdependencies, and components, while the operations team manages production environments and infrastructure to ensure that deployed applications are delivered appropriately.
 Thus, containers indirectly bring developers and IT operations closer, promoting effective collaboration.

 How Can Containers Accelerate Your DevOps Journey?